The Corpus feature lets you group together a set of Stylo articles. It serves two main purposes:

 To create a corpus, first go to the corpus management page by clicking on the [Corpus] button in the black banner at the top of the interface.

 Next, the [Create a corpus] button displays a form in a pop-up window.
-This form contains two fields: title and description.
-The first (title) is mandatory, and the second (description) is optional.
+This form contains three fields: title, type and description.
+The first two (title and type) are mandatory, and the third (description) is optional.
+By default, the type is set to “neutral”.

 Once created, the corpus appears in the corpus manager, offering four new functions: